• Skip to primary navigation

 Ingredient Options

-The coconut milk version is a little thinner than the yogurt version.
+Coconut milk version: This one is a little thinner than the yogurt version.
 I recommend using regular coconut milk (not reduced fat) so your curry isn't too soupy.
-If you use coconut milk, you will only add ¼ cup water in the recipe.
+If you use coconut milk, you will only add ¼ cup water in the recipe before cooking.

 Alternative Prep & Cooking